athaller/landscapes.io/README.md

 ###MongoDB

 landscapes.io requires MongoDB for data persistence.
-OOTB landscapes.io is configured to access a [MongoDB](http://www.mongodb.org) server on `localhost`.
+OOTB landscapes.io is configured to access a [MongoDB](http://www.mongodb.org) server on `localhost` using the default port of `27017`.

 ###ImageMagick